jaebungs/realtime-fillout-poc/README.md

     - Conflict resolution strategy (V)
     - move formComponent state and related CRUD logic to the server (V)
 8. Add preview/publish feature (V/X)

+## Architecture
+- Frontend (Next.js): Form editor UI, local optimistic state, connects via WebSocket
+- Backend (Node/Express + WebSocket): Receives operations, applies OT, broadcasts state
+- State is not stored on client; the server is the source of truth
+- Persistence layer (not implemented): Can be extended using a DB like PostgreSQL

 ## Backend
 #### Centralized State on the WebSocket Server